tt6746690/fast_support_reduction/README.md

             + multigrid on cuda

 #### June 4
-+ forget about the continuous derivative for shape gradient
++ forget about the continuous derivation for shape gradient
     + _variational surface cutting_ has a different formulation from our problem
 + discrete setting for solving the PDE-contrained optimization problem
     + convert the constraints into _K(d)u=f(d)_ using FEM, where d is the design parameter (in our case the vertex positions)